OffchainLabs/Telegram-Slack-Bot/README.md

 | Category         | Multi-select (tags like "Exchanges", "Validators") |
 | Contact Name / Channel ID | Text (e.g., Telegram channel username or Slack channel ID) |

+4. To fetch message from Notion, you need to copy paste URL in the ```Use Notion groups instead of manual input``` field.
 ---

 ## 🛠️ Development